przvlprd/zhaw-matchmaking-app/README.md

 </a>
 </div>
 <div align="center">
-Demo of the Panel app
+Demo of the Panel App
 </div>